graphprotocol/contracts/packages/issuance/docs/testing/reo/ReoTestPlan.md

 ### Mock-Based Integration Tests (6.1m - 6.5m)

-These tests use the `MockRewardsEligibilityOracle` at `0x5FB23365F8cf643D5f1459E9793EfF7254522400` for direct eligibility control.
+These tests use the `RewardsEligibilityOracleMock` at `0x5FB23365F8cf643D5f1459E9793EfF7254522400` for direct eligibility control.
 See [Mock REO Quick-Test Path](#mock-reo-quick-test-path) above for setup.

 **Prerequisites**: RewardsManager pointed at the mock REO.
 Indexer has active allocations open for at least 1 epoch.